parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 If the installer warns you about TRIM on boot being disabled, it's a good idea to schedule TRIM using an app like Trimmer, or just leave your tablet on overnight (on silent) instead of turning it off, so it can automatically trim.

-You can tell if ParrotMod is working by checking if the file /sys/block/mmcblk0/queue/read_ahead_kb contains "0", using a root explorer.
-Do NOT use ROM Toolbox or Root Browser, otherwise you will not be able to see the folders.
-Use Solid Explorer or FX.
+You can tell if ParrotMod is working by opening a terminal emulator app and typing:

+su
+getprop parrotmod.running

+If it says "yes" then it works.

 Features:
 =========